windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/config.md

 ## secret.yml

-And the `secret.yml` stores some customize settings which you don't want to track by VCS, for example, the database account or the 3rd party service API key, you will not hope to push these information to GitHub or other public VCS service, so we will write some keys in `secret.dist.yml`.
+And the `secret.yml` stores some customize or sensitive settings which you don't want to track by VCS, for example, the database account or the 3rd party service API key, you will not hope to push these information to GitHub or other public VCS service, so we will write some keys in `secret.dist.yml`.